Do I need to be an experienced paddler?

 Sudbury to the Sea is suitable for novice paddlers who are competent and confident in handling their craft.
 Our volunteer marshals will be visible along the route (particularly the checkpoints) and will be on hand to provide guidance, but physical assistance cannot be expected or relied upon by any participant.
 On the river, you will rarely (if ever) be out of sight of other craft and our designated sweeper boats bring up the rear so this forms part of the safety margin.

 We strongly advise everyone to keep clear of weirs and sluices and you must be able to manage all portages without assistance i.e. be able to get out of your craft, remove it from the water and carry/drag it around obstacles (such as weirs & locks) along the route, before returning it to the water and continuing.

 Why should I take part?

 You will be seeing parts of the countryside that are inaccessible by any other means.
+The event gives a great sense of achievement to those taking part and is a fantastic family activity.
 Your entry fee will go towards the restoration and conservation of the Stour Navigation for the benefit and enjoyment of the public.
 You can certainly paddle the river at any other time of the year (and we certainly encourage you to do so) but we think S2C is quite special.